anfe67/EUROBIS-QC/DEV_NOTES.md

       - process occurrence and OR al QC together on the occurrence - Hold QC
     - process event and OR all QC together on the event, including the eMoF

+## 12/01/2020
+- Database Study as a consequence of the feedback from Bart: Attempt to use the **%%physloc%%** column.
+This is undocumented, and risky as it could not work in future releases of MS SQL.
+However, as it will only be used to update existing rows, it should remain consistent at least for the time necessary to perform the QCs (on a dataset or multiple at the same time).
+- Implemented record update, uses dataset, lat and lon (when available) that are indexed to speed it up, while the %%physloc%% is not.
+Updates are done by record, Commits are done in batches, tried 100 and 500, seems OK.
+May look for other tricks if needed.
+- Next : Look at parallel processing: Build a Pool for parallel pipeline for num_cpu -2 (at least 2 are needed for mssql), passing a slice of the datasets (would limit in the beginning).
+- Next : Correct pipeline for DwCA, to be consistent with Database processing
+- Next : Tests and Document, install on other PC and try to run in parallel
+-